gusraffo/5GRouterRaspberryPi48GB/Raspbian OS/WiFi/README.txt

                                      |   +- PC#1 ------+
                                      +---+ 10.10.0.4   |
                                          +-------------+
 A routed wireless access point can be created using the inbuilt wireless features of the Raspberry Pi 4, Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access point mode.
 It is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the forums.

 This documentation was tested on a Raspberry Pi 3B running a fresh installation of Raspberry Pi OS Buster.

+Router Option Prefered
+######################

+If you wish to extend an existing Ethernet network to wireless clients, consider instead setting up a bridged access point.

+To have a Private LAN in the Raspberry and only the connectivity via Ethernet or/and LTE it is the preferred option and it will be investigated and teste in the first place.
+It should give extra benefits in terms of cyber security as it will be behind a NAT and also the Routing can be better to choose the Gateway of last ressort to have differnt precedence between Eth0 and LTE.

+Other topics like firewall in the LAN can be taken into consideration as an advantage and last but not least the fact that there might be a chance of load balancing taking into consideration different sessions.

+ZTE Modem
+#########

 The ZTE Antel Modems use Gigabit Ethernet in the 192.168.1.0/24 IP range.